 For someone in recovery from an eating disorder conquering a fear food can be terrifying.

-Fear foods are specific foods that induce a debilitating, high and intense anxiety in a sufferer.
-These foods are foods that they would NEVER eat because of some reason unique to them.
+Fear foods are specific foods that induce debilitating, high, and intense anxiety in a sufferer.
+These are foods that they would NEVER eat because of some reason unique to them.
 The term fear food was coined by those suffering from anorexia.
 A more common term for those suffering from bulimia or binge-eating disorder is trigger food.
-This is a food that also gives a sufferer high anxiety and would also cause them to use an intense urge to binge or binge and purge.
+This is a food that gives a sufferer high anxiety and causes them to have an intense urge to binge or binge and purge.

 How Can You Deal?

 1. Make a list of your fear foods and rank them from least anxiety provoking to most anxiety provoking.

 This will allow you to have a physical list of the foods that scare you the most.
 Ranking them is helpful because I recommend that you start by reintroducing the least anxiety provoking foods first and work your way down the list.

 It can be a sort of fear food “to-do list” that will feel oh-so-satisfying to check off!

 2. Underneath each food write why this food produces so much anxiety.
 Then, write something positive to combat your fear.